 Invite your preschoolers to join you in this easy preschool pumpkin activity!

-Fall Fine Motor Activity
+Autumn Fine Motor Activity

-The concept is simple.
-The preschooler or toddler simply uses the jumbo tweezers to drop the acrylic pumpkins in the glass milk jugs
+The preschooler or toddler simply uses the jumbo tweezers to drop the acrylic pumpkins in the glass milk jugs.

 While my toddler, who is not yet two, wasn’t interested in attempting the pincher grasp for this activity, it still allowed him to practice hand-eye coordination as he drops the pumpkins into the jar.